Apply to Face Blog

 Easy Mincemeat Loaf Cake

 This Mincemeat Loaf Cake is absolutely delicious and perfect for the festive season when you want something lighter than a rich and fruity Christmas Cake.
+It's super easy too.
 This is the cake I love to nibble on just as soon as December comes around.

 Iced mincemeat loaf cake on a grey napkin.
 Silver and red christmas decorations are in the background.
 A small dish of mincemeat and a spoon are in the foreground.